Sons of Lioth: History

 Sons of Lioth was founded in 2005 by guitarists Sublimo and Supremo.
 The band released a 5-song demo in 2006 titled Destination Earth.
 At first, it received a positive response and saw a good review in Mindview.
 In 2009, they released a full album called Legends.
 The tracks Spartacus and Last Unicorn were included, as well as a live version of Raise your fist and a bonus track Wrecking Ball.
-The band split up shortly thereafter in 2010 due to unknown reasons.
+The band split up shortly thereafter in 2010 for unknown reasons.
 Unable to promote their new album, it was tucked away for a select audience.
 In 2013 they released a new EP named Large Hadron Collider Spider featuring five new tracks, including the title song.
 The EP got a good review on metalstorm and one from infernal masquerade, saying 'this EP is by far better than most of the mainstream Heavy Metal that was produced in the last 10 years'.